The Helmeted Hornbill: A Bizarre and Critically Endangered Bird

 The solid casque of helmeted hornbills is in high demand as an ivory substitute, even though it's made of keratin.
 Keratin is a fibrous protein that is also found in human hair and nails and in animal claws, hooves, and horns.
 The material in the casque is often called hornbill ivory or golden jade.

 Hunters kill the birds for both their casque and their long tail feathers.
-The casque is carved to make ornaments and jewelry and the feathers are used to make head and clothing decorations.
+The casque is carved to make ornaments and jewelry, and the feathers are used to make head and clothing decorations.
 The hornbill population is currently experiencing intense hunting pressure.

 Deforestation is also affecting the population.
 The trees in which the bird lives and breeds are being removed.
 There is a growing trend in many parts of the world to clear land of forests in order to use it for agriculture or development.
-The loss of the forest is a serious problem for hornbills and other creatures.
+The loss of the forest is a serious problem for hornbills and for other creatures.

 Helping the Birds

 Conservationists are trying to help the birds.
 For example, in Borneo they've erected nest boxes to replace tree cavities and are monitoring their use.
 Other species of hornbill have already investigated the boxes, but as far as I know helmeted hornbills haven't yet been attracted to them.
 In Sumatra, trafficking networks selling items obtained from wildlife, including casques, have been disrupted.
 In at least one area, poachers are being encouraged to act as tour guides in the bird's habitat instead of hunters.
-Time will tell how much help these steps are in protecting the hornbill.
+Time will tell how helpful these steps are in protecting the hornbill.

-Indonesia has established a ten-year master plan to protect the bird, which starts in 2018 and may be helpful.
+Indonesia has established a ten-year master plan to protect the bird, which started in 2018 and may be helpful.
 The plan includes five areas of concentration, as shown in the quote below.
 Some problems that need to be addressed are an inadequate knowledge of the bird's behaviour and distribution, lack of major conservation efforts, and inadequate consequences for poachers.

 Ideally, both hunting and deforestation would stop.
 Both are complex processes to control, however, not only because of their nature but also because they are economically important for people.
+Conservation of wildlife is important, but it can be challenging when it affects people's lives.

 The new strategy, to run from 2018 to 2028, comprises five action plans — research and monitoring; policies and law enforcement; partnerships; raising public awareness; and funding.— Hans Nicholas Jong, via Mongabay (with reference to Indonesia's master plan)